U.S. Route 95

-U.S. Route 95 (US 95) is a major north–south United States Highway in the western United States.
+U.S. Route 95 (US 95) is a major north–south United States Numbered Highway in the western United States.
 It travels through the states of Arizona, California, Nevada, Oregon, and Idaho, staying inland from the Pacific Coast.
 US 95 begins in San Luis, Arizona, at the Mexican border, where Calle 1—a short spur—leads to Highway 2 in San Luis Río Colorado, Sonora.
 Its northern terminus is at the Canadian border in Eastport, Idaho, where the roadway continues north as British Columbia Highway 95.

 Unlike many other US Highways, it has not seen deletion or replacement on most of its length by an encroaching Interstate Highway corridor, due to its mostly rural and mountainous course.
 Because of this, it still travels from border to border and is a primary north–south highway in both Nevada and Idaho.
 This is one of the few US Routes to cross from Mexico to Canada.